 This might make sense for the first few sends, but typically this soon gets old really quickly for your subscribers.
 Why?
 Because they no longer have reason to open “this specific email this instant.”

 A better approach is to have a creative subject line for each email you send.
-A good example of this is Thrillist, who’ve used the following subject lines to great effect:

 #5 Use One Main Call To Action